josefmonje/html-css-and-basic-bootstrap/chapter3.md

 ### Outputting JS

 Let's JavaScript!
 There's a JS console in your browser.
 Find it.

-JS can communicate with you in several ways:
+Let's see how JS can communicate with us in several ways:

 Alert box: `window.alert('Hello world!')`